rdkcentral/aamp/AAMP-UVE-API.md

 - Supported UVE version 3.0 and above.
 - Set the audio track language from the available audio tracks list.
 - Behavior is similar to setPreferredAudioLanguage.
+- Returns true if setAudioLanguage has been performed.

 |Name|Type|Description|
 |----|----|-----------|